 2. Information Collected about Patients Who Use Conversa Services

-Users may create Conversa accounts through a variety of methods, depending on how their provider chooses to make Conversa Services available to them.
-For example, some providers place a link on their websites for their patients to click through to a webpage where they can create Conversa accounts and start using the Services.
-Other providers talk to their patients in person about whether the patients would like to use the Conversa Services and if so, the provider initiates the enrollment process with the patient’s input.
-Your provider may provide us with certain information about you so that we can initiate Services, which may include your name, email address, phone number, gender, age, whether you prefer to receive invitations to chat sessions via text or email, etc. Your provider may also provide us with certain medical information, which may come from your electronic health record, to help us provide you the appropriate type of Services.
+Your signup process may vary depending on the Conversa Customer that has made the Services available to you.
+For example, some Conversa Customers place a link on their websites that their users can click to reach a webpage to start using the Services.
+Other Conversa Customers may talk to their users in person about whether the users would like to use the Services, and, if so, the Conversa Customer initiates the enrollment process based on the user’s input.
+Or, the Conversa Customer may give us certain information about you so that we can contact you to initiate Services.
+This information may include your name, email address, phone number, gender, age, whether you prefer to receive invitations to chat sessions via text or email, and other relevant information, depending on how the Services are deployed.
+A Conversa Customer that is your healthcare provider may also give us with certain medical information, which may come from your electronic health record, to help us provide you the appropriate type of Services.
 For example, the automated chat sessions used with patients who have diabetes are different from those used with patients recovering from knee surgery.

-If you use the Services, you will be receiving regular invitations to start an automated chat session.
-These invitations will come to you via email or text. ( See below for more information about these emails or texts.)
-Once you click on a link in the email or text, you’ll be taken to a website where you’ll be asked automated questions and you’ll select answers based on your experience.
+If you use the Services, you will receive regular invitations to start an automated chat session.
+These invitations will come to you by email or text.
+(See below for more information about these emails or texts.)
+Once you click on a link in that email or text, you’ll be taken to a website where you’ll be asked automated questions and you’ll select answers based on your experience.
 For example, you might be asked if your knee pain today is better than, worse than, or the same as yesterday.
-Your responses to the questions you’re asked in these automated chat sessions will be part of your personal information that we collect.
+Your responses to the questions you’re asked in these automated chat sessions will be part of the personal information we collect.

-We use information about our users to perform and provide Services, to improve and expand Services, and for related business operations, including communicating with you.
+We use information about our users to perform and provide the Services, to improve and expand the Services, and, for related business operations, such as communicating with you.

 Disclosures of personal information about our users can be grouped as follows: